itsMannuYadav/Magic-8-Ball-Flutter/PROJECT.md

-# Magic 8 Ball Flutter - Project 2
+# Magic 8 Ball Flutter - Project 4

-This is the second project of the Flutter course.
-The goal is to reinforce concepts learned in the first project and practice building interactive apps using Flutter widgets.
+This is the fourth project of the Flutter course.
+The goal is to reinforce concepts learned in the previous projects and practice building interactive apps using Flutter widgets.

 ## Project Overview
 - **Name:** Magic 8 Ball